 Muddy meets: Ed Byrne

-The Essex-based Irish funnyman's heading to Eastleigh...
-Muddy caught up to chat jokes, famous friendships and not being a d**k before he hits town.
+Muddy caught up with the Essex-based Irish funnyman to chat jokes, family, famous friendships and not being a d**k.

 The Irish comedian’s a regular on Mock The Week, you may also have caught him on Celebrity Best Home Cook, co-presenting Dara & Ed’s Big Adventure or BBC2’s The Pilgrimage, but what we love him for most is his award-winning stand-up comedy.

 Now the dad-of-two is touring the country with his show If I’m Honest.
 Muddy caught up with Ed to chew the fat about family life, lockdowns and laughing at fashion faux pas ahead of his Eastleigh show.